notmuch/notmuch/doc/notmuch-emacs.rst

 .. el:define-key:: f
                    M-x notmuch-show-forward-message

-   Forward (as a MIME attachment) message
+   Forward as text or as a MIME attachment, depending on the setting of option :code:`message-forward-as-mime`.

 .. el:define-key:: r
                    M-x notmuch-show-reply-to-sender